Short answer

-Açaí, the special berry from the Amazonian forest
+Açaí, the healthy berry from the Amazonian forest

 Have you just discovered that your açaí bowl is a manganese bomb and wondered if you have overdosed on the trace mineral by eating a bowl every day?
-If so, you are not alone!
+But you also remember having read that açai is beneficial for all kinds of stuff?
+If so, you are not alone in this confusion!
 Let’s see what is going on with the exotic berry and if it is healthy to eat it daily.

 Açaí makes for a full nutritious meal!

-Açaí berry, the fruits of the amazonian palm tree Euterpe oleracea, is long-known in Brazil for its high nutrient density and is actively being researched for its health benefits.
-Açaí is often consumed to substitute for one “normal” meal and thus is an exciting source of nutrition for raw vegans.
+Açaí berry, the fruit of the Amazonian palm tree Euterpe oleracea, is long-known in Brazil for its high nutrient density and is actively being researched for its health benefits.
+Açaí is often consumed to substitute for one “normal” meal and thus is an exciting source of nutrition in fruit-based diets.

 Açai is relatively high in fats, which partly consist of similar fatty acids as those found in avocados and olives.
-100 grams of açaí pulp contains 5gram fat (this is around one-third of the fat in 100g avocado), of which over 60 % are unsaturated (of which 11 % are polyunsaturated fatty acids).
-Also, the berry is a good source of Omega-3s compared to other fatty fruits like avocados or coconuts.
+100 grams of açaí pulp contains 5 grams of fat (this is around one-third of the fat in 100g avocado), of which over 60% are unsaturated.
+(Santos et al., 2018; Faria e Souza, 2017) Further, the berry is an excellent source of Omega-3s compared to other fatty fruits like avocados (high in omega-6) or coconut (no omega-3s).

 Because of its flavor and health-promoting properties, açaí has gained enormous popularity as a health food in Europe and the US.
 The tropical berry is not just a newer trend food appreciated by the health community.
-It’s also is a traditional food in the Amazonian Region of Brazil!
+It’s also a traditional food in the Amazonian Region of Brazil (see below)!

 Açaí consumption in Brazil